mortenskoett/itu-devops-group-noname/report/chapters/301_repo_and_branch_strategy.md

 We did also have a private repository for storing and sharing credentials that can not be stored in the public repository.

 ### Distirbuted workflow
-As described in [section 3.00](../chapters/300_dev_process_and_tools.md) we all had the same role.
+As described in section [3.00 - Development process and tools](../chapters/300_dev_process_and_tools.md) we all had the same role.
 We therefore decided to make use of a centralized workflow where we were all working on our shared repository.
 We did, however, make use of code reviews so that we could not push changes directly to all branches.
 This is described in the following section.

 ### Branching strategy
 We follow a branching policy where each feature or separete part of the code base is developed in its own feature branch (topic branch) before finally being pull requested into the master branch.